Mohamed Al-Fayed: Sexual misconduct scandal

 In November 2024, it was found that the Metropolitan Police were told about allegations of sexual assault against Al Fayed ten years earlier than it had acknowledged.
 The Met had claimed that it first received such allegations in 2005.
 However, in 1995, the Met had received such allegations from Samantha Ramsay, who is now deceased.
 The BBC reported that "Samantha's family say the Met dismissed her claims.
 They believe that multiple women could have been saved from sexual abuse if the force had acted."
 The Met claimed that there was no history of Samantha's allegations on their computer system, "but that in 1995 some reports were paper-based and might not have been transferred."
 Ramsay's sister, Emma, recalled the police as having said at the time: "We've added it to a pile of other female names that we've got that have made the same complaint against Mohamed Al Fayed."
 The Metropolitan Police has said it is investigating more than five people it believes may have assisted or enabled Al Fayed's sexual offences.
 By the end of November 2024, the inquiry was looking into alleged offences between 1977 and 2014 with the youngest victim aged 13.

 Al-Fayed's son, Omar, said that, in the light of the allegations, he was "horrified" and that they had "thrown into question the loving memory I had of (my father)".
 He also expressed his sorrow for the victims and stated that they "and public deserve full transparency and accountability".

 On 13 August 2025, the BBC reported that 146 women and men came forward reporting about crimes regarding the Metropolitan Police's investigation.
 This is double the number reported back in October 2024.
 Harrods, that is now under new ownership, has offered victims, compensation of up to £385,000 and a formal apology for Mohammed Al Fayed's alleged crimes of the past.

+In March 2026 the Metropolitan Police said it had interviewed three women under caution on suspicion of aiding and abetting rape and human trafficking for sexual exploitation, and that 154 people had come forward to the investigation.
+Harrods allocated £62.3 million to a redress scheme, comprising £57 million for compensation and £5.3 million for legal and administrative costs.
+The scheme closed to new applications on 31 March 2026; by May 2026, 259 survivors had entered the process and more than 75 had received full compensation.
+In 2026 the Home Office recognised complainants as victims of human trafficking through the National Referral Mechanism, and the Independent Office for Police Conduct confirmed that one serving and four former Metropolitan Police officers were under investigation over the handling of the 2008 and 2013 inquiries.